-G Modularity SG How does the external Yes parallelDEVS formalism G Wiodularity 50 interface of an agent 105 It is the very foundation of DEVS guide its role in network? sytems Н Hierarchy CAS How do clusters and hubs Yes parallelDEVS formalism 11 Theratetry CIID reduce their connectivity 103 DEVS complex systems are hierarchical and change their role from by design. a performer to an enabler? by design. Ι Agent SG How does an agent handle Yes parallelDEVS formalism.
-1 Persistence 50 persistent state?
-How is 103 Agents have state variables and are rensistence memory defined in an persistent.
+G Modularity SG How does the external Yes parallelDEVS formalism interface of an agent It is the very foundation of DEVS guide its role in network? sytems Н Hierarchy CAS How do clusters and hubs Yes parallelDEVS formalism reduce their connectivity DEVS complex systems are hierarchical and change their role from by design. a performer to an enabler?
+I Agent SG How does an agent handle Yes parallelDEVS formalism.
+Persistence persistent state?
+How is Agents have state variables and are memory defined in an persistent.
 The state variables persist agent? along the entire life cycle of the agent.
-J Environment SG How does an environment Yes Loosely coupled, agent is modular and Ŭ Persistence 50 handle persistence?
-How 105 environment is external and reisistence do the affordances unpredictable.
+J Environment SG How does an environment Yes Loosely coupled, agent is modular and Persistence handle persistence?
+How environment is external and do the affordances unpredictable.
 Environment is available provided by the as an external activity through a environment persist?
 Netcentric infrastructure.
-The agents environment persist. developed in parallelDEVS as implemented using DEVS/SOA framework are loosely coupled with external web services through modular interfaces (Mittal, Agile Netcentric Systems with DEVS Unified Process, 2011). К Interactive SG How does an agent or a Yes parallelDEVS formalism.
-12 Transition 50 system specify its 103 The three transition functions are based Systems transition functions in an on a notion of abstract event that either Systems interactive manner? triggers an internal transition or an interactive manner. external transition or both.
+The agents developed in parallelDEVS as implemented using DEVS/SOA framework are loosely coupled with external web services through modular I/ Intonontion CC Harridges on accept on a Vac interfaces (Mittal & Martin, 2012).
+K Interactive Transition SG How does an agent or a Yes parallelDEVS formalism.
+The three transition functions are based Systems system specify its transition functions in an on a notion of abstract event that either Systems interactive manner? triggers an internal transition or an interactive manner? external transition or both.
 A message exchange is an indication of an event at both the sender's and the receiver's end and is formally dealt with.
-L Self- SG How does an agent Yes ρDEVS and ML-DEVS formalism organization system organize itself ρ DEVS handles structural dynamism i.e. 0 towards a global components, behavior and value behavior?
+L Self- SG How does an agent Yes ρDEVS and ML-DEVS formalism organization system organize itself 1 00 $\rho$ DEVS handles structural dynamism i.e. towards a global components, behavior and value behavior?
 How does it couplings.
-ML-DEVS allows reconfigure its behavior? specification of constraints through value C couplings that dictate coupling formation.
-Possible integration with KCGS framework may allow constraints specification (Douglass & Mittal, 2012). Μ Weak SG How does a system Yes parallelDEVS formalism.
+ML-DEVS allows reconfigure its behavior? specification of constraints through value couplings that dictate coupling formation.
+Possible integration with KCGS framework may allow constraints specification (Douglass & Mittal, 2012).
+M Weak SG How does a system Yes parallelDEVS formalism.
 Emergence display global behavior Emergence is an outcome.
-Specific greater than the behavior observer agents can be coupled to the of its constituents? system who detect "emergent" 1 parameters and activity.
-N T parameters and activity. Ν Strong SG How does an observer Yes / parallelDEVS formalism.
-N Strong Emergence SG How does an observer embedded in a persistent Yes / Partial IN - SG parallelDEVS formalism.
-IN - SG embedded in a persistent parallelDEVS formalism.
-The observer is a DEVS agent that observes another DEVS agent or any N - SG embedded in a persistent agent, such that it parallelDEVS formalism.
-The observer is a DEVS agent that observes another DEVS agent or any external modular component.
-Such an N - SG embedded in a persistent agent, such that it reconfigures its external behavior, move to a parallelDEVS formalism.
-The observer is a DEVS agent that observes another DEVS agent or any external modular component.
-Such an observer can cause behavior change in N - SG embedded in a persistent agent, such that it reconfigures its external parallelDEVS formalism.
-The observer is a DEVS agent that observes another DEVS agent or any external modular component.
-Such an observer can cause behavior change in the observed agent.
-A tightly coupled N - SG embedded in a persistent agent, such that it reconfigures its external behavior, move to a higher level hierarchy to parallelDEVS formalism.
-The observer is a DEVS agent that observes another DEVS agent or any external modular component.
-Such an observer can cause behavior change in the observed agent.
-A tightly coupled agent+observer coupled system N - SG embedded in a persistent agent, such that it reconfigures its external behavior, move to a higher level hierarchy to enable causal behavior at parallelDEVS formalism.
-The observer is a DEVS agent that observes another DEVS agent or any external modular component.
-Such an observer can cause behavior change in the observed agent.
-A tightly coupled
+Specific greater than the behavior observer agents can be coupled to the of its constituents? system who detect "emergent" parameters and activity.
+N Strong SG How does an observer Yes / parallelDEVS formalism.
+Emergence embedded in a persistent Partial The observer is a DEVS agent that agent, such that it observes another DEVS agent or any reconfigures its external external modular component.
+Such an behavior, move to a observer can cause behavior change in higher level hierarchy to the observed agent.
+A tightly coupled enable causal behavior at agent+observer coupled system lower level? becomes a composite agent with an embedded observer.
+A partial workable solution is thus provided.

 0 Non- linearity CAS How does an event cascade in a network resulting in cascaded effects?
-Yes Quantized-DEVS and ML-DEVS formalism Value couplings communicate messages at various levels of hierarchy resulting macro-micro effects. Р Concurrency SG Agent displays many parallel executing behaviors Yes parallelDEVS Q Upward Causation CAS How do the nodes in a hierarchical environment communicate information to hubs thereby eliciting reaction at a level above it?
+Yes Quantized-DEVS and ML-DEVS formalism Value couplings communicate messages at various levels of hierarchy resulting macro-micro effects.
+P Concurrency SG Agent displays many parallel executing behaviors Yes parallelDEVS Q Upward Causation CAS How do the nodes in a hierarchical environment communicate information to hubs thereby eliciting reaction at a level above it?
 Yes ML-DEVS R Downward causation CAS How do the hubs cause changes at lower levels of hierarchy Yes ML-DEVS